 - In boccia an "end" is when the white target ball and all the colored balls have been played. - A game will consist of four "ends" for individual play and six "ends" for team play. - In individual play, each player will have six balls.
-In pairs, each will have three balls, and in teams, each player will have two balls. - The red team throws the jack (white) ball first, and then follows with the same player's colored ball. - The opponent throws next and continues to play until he or she puts a ball closer to the jack. - This continues until all balls are thrown. - After all balls are thrown, the end is scored. - The player must remain in his or her playing box when throwing or rolling the ball. - If the player using the ramp is playing with a sport assistant, the sport assistant may not look at the court. - When a ball is released, the player must have at least one buttock in contact with the seat of the chair. - If the jack ball is knocked out of the court, it is repositioned on the "Replaced Jack Cross". - The next end begins with blue serving Jack.
+In pairs, each will have three balls, and in teams, each player will have two balls. - The first player to throw, throws the white ball (jack) and then throws their first colored ball.
+Then the other team throws.
+From there, whoever is not closer throws until all balls have been thrown. - After all balls are thrown, the end is scored. - The player must remain in their playing box when throwing or rolling the ball. - If the player using the ramp is playing with a sport assistant, the sport assistant may not look at the court. - When a ball is released, the player must have at least one buttock in contact with the seat of the chair. - If the jack ball is knocked out of the court, it is repositioned on the "Replaced Jack Cross". - The next end begins with blue serving Jack.
 The 3rd end is served by red and so forth.